ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

-All the samples in the test set are selected, which are labeled by a majority of annotators with ``follows'' and ``multiple documents required''.
-The samples in development set are merely noted by annotators without the selection.
-The dataset sizes are shown as Table~\ref{tab:dataset-size}.
+All the samples in the test set were human-selected and were labeled by the majority of annotators with \emph{follows} and \emph{multiple documents required}.
+Annotators merely noted the samples in the development set without the selection.